wolflegend99/Spider-Induction-Tasks-Team-5/README.md

 Terminal:
 After cloning the repo you’ll be given a particular algorithm to implement in your favourite programming language Code the algorithm and then push the file to the repository.
-Make sure you pull request before pushing your code to GitHub(http://www.github.com/).

 After pushing the code, finally put a pull request.
 Your pull request will then be reviewed by the collaborator.
 If everything is fine and your mentor is convinced and contented your request will be approved.